Find Affordable College Courses

 Out-of-state tuition fees for undergraduate students at SIUE are $11,496 per year.
 While working on their degree, physical sciences majors at SIUE accumulate an average of around $24,100 in student debt.

-Read full report on Physical Sciences at Southern Illinois University Edwardsville
+Full Physical Sciences at Southern Illinois University Edwardsville Report

-The excellent programs at University of Wisconsin - River Falls helped the school earn the #5 place on this year’s ranking of the best physical sciences schools in the United States.
-Located in the town of River Falls, UW - River Falls is a public school with a moderately-sized student population.
+A rank of #5 on this year’s list means University of Wisconsin - River Falls is a great value for physical sciences students.
+Located in the distant town of River Falls, UW - River Falls is a public college with a medium-sized student population.

 Out-of-state tuition fees for undergraduate students at UW - River Falls are $15,661 per year.
 The average amount in student loans that physical sciences majors at UW - River Falls take out is $27,000.